flockcover/tech-screen-instructions/Task2.md

 No other documentation is provided.

 1) Using tools of your choice, build a UI which lists the results of `GET -> /api/v0/drones` in a readable manner.
-2) The API is unstabile and has a high failure rate.
+2) The API is unstable and has a high failure rate.
 You are tasked with building an integration that masks this from the end user.
 Your solution should be reliably demoable despite the broken API.
 3) (Bonus - only attempt if you have time): The API returns drone crash statistics.
 Build a UI which allows you to filter the drones by crash rate range (for example: between 0-10%).

 ## Submission guidelines